 - 1.2.1 The Adoption Panel usually meets every month of the year, with extraordinary panels as and when required.
-There were three extra panels during 2011/2012 and the panel therefore met on 15 occasions. - 1.2.2 The Adoption Panel considers applications from prospective adopters and makes recommendations as to their approval.
-The panel also considers whether adoption should be pursued as the plan for a child, and considers the proposed match between children with adopters, making recommendations on both these matters.
+There were three extra panels during 2012/2013 and the panel therefore met on 15 occasions. - 1.2.2 The Adoption Panel considers applications from prospective adopters and makes recommendations as to their approval.
+Prior to September 2012 the panel also considered whether adoption should be pursued as the plan for all children.
+Panel also considers the proposed match between all children with adopters, making recommendations on any matters brought before them.
+On 1st September 2012 amended Regulations determined that where a child's case was before the Court in respect of Court Proceedings, the adoption panel would no longer consider whether adoption should be the plan for the child, and this decision would instead be made by the Agency Decision Maker without a recommendation from the Adoption Panel.